fpgaprince/rtd/docs/source/combinatorial.rst

 Notice, for 29, you are not using up all the possible combination/control a 5 bit control signal can handle.
 5 bits can control up to 32 signals.
-Therefore you when you write your HDL, you have to handle what to do when the control signal is one of the 3 (32-29) remaining cases.
+Therefore when you write your HDL, you have to handle what to do when the control signal is one of the 3 (32-29) remaining cases that aren't applicable..

+Because of the select bits and the resultant power of 2s number of inputs relation, you might not always have to use all the inputs.
+Therefore you must always keep in mind, what to do with what you dont care or doesn't matter.

 .. warning::